Slides 📊

 confint(fit, 'IodineValue', level = 0.95)

-Example Prediction: Predict the cetane number for a biodiesel fuel with iodine value of 75.
+Q1.
+What is the expected cetane number for a biodiesel fuel with iodine value of 75?

 # Create new data for prediction